rohitpugazh/daily-fun-facts/README.md

 **Latest Fun Fact:**

-> Thirty-five percent of people who use personal ads for dating are already married.
+> The plastic things on the end of shoelaces are called aglets.

 [Source](http://www.djtech.net/humor/useless_facts.htm)